EPCompSci/portfolio-2020-connorholm/README.md

 # Portfolio
+Hello!
+My name is Connor and I have a passion for programming.
+I love being able to solve problems through my work with coding.
+I have taken computer science courses including AP Computer Science Principles and AP Java.
+I am currently taking, iOS App Development and Cyber Security.
+I plan on taking Advanced iOS in the Spring of 2021.
+I have experience coding in Python, Java, Swift, and HTML/CSS.
 ## 2018
 #### Homework Planner
 Learned how to build a graphical interface in MIT App Inventor.
 Created a way to keep track of your homework.
 I submitted this for my AP Computer Science Principles final create project.
 [Homework Planner](https://github.com/connorholm/HomeworkPlanner)